gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Information on specific versions, authors, etc., can be found in the repository itself.

-Issues:
+Known issues:
 ===============
 - Portability needs improvement: Facilitate the server configurations so as to make the system more portable.
 - Field extraction with PDF Inspector must be improved.
-Try to correct buggy behaviour.
-Consider indexing other fields and benefits/shortcomings.
-Some fields could be citations, keywords, authors, etc.
+Buggy behaviour has been observed, such as breaking up words when extracting terms in German and Spanish.
+This must be corrected so we can consider indexing other fields (citations, keywords, authors, etc.) and their benefits/shortcomings.
 - Observed issues while using Apertium (one translation request EN->ES or ES->EN stalls from time to time).

 Future work: